 My pride prevented me from asking for a last minute invite to homes of friends, plus we didn’t want to “be with people just for the sake of being with people.”
 We didn’t feel up to cooking, yet we yearned for traditional Thanksgiving foods.

 So we ordered from the Thanksgiving menu from Whole Foods.
 To beat the crowds, we picked up our order the day before Thanksgiving.
-And since we were hungry, we started eating our Thanksgiving meal on Thanksgiving eve.
+And since we were hungry, we started eating our Thanksgiving meal on Wednesday.

-The next day we stayed in our pajamas all day, spoke with friends and family via Skype.
-Then we watched movie and football marathons while grazing on the leftovers.
+The next day we stayed in our pajamas all day watched movie and football marathons while grazing on the leftovers.
 Divine!

-This tradition has now become the standard way we’ve celebrated Thanksgiving for the past five years.
-(Except for the year that we spent it in Las Vegas, but since what happens in Vegas stays in Vegas, I won’t mention the details here)
+This tradition has now become the standard way we’ve celebrated Thanksgiving for many years.
+(Except for the year that we spent it in Las Vegas, but since what happens in Vegas stays in Vegas, I won’t mention the details here.

 10 Give yourself permission to celebrate Thanksgiving “your way.”